Constrained Quantum Optimization via Iterative Warm-Start XY-Mixers: Methods

 To obtain an initial biased distribution $P^{(1)}$, we execute WS-QAOA (Algorithm~\ref{alg:ws-qaoa}) using the uniform distribution $P^{(0)}$.
 We measure $M$ shots, yielding bitstrings $X^{(0)} = \{x^{(0)}_1, \dots, x^{(0)}_M\} $ and their corresponding objective energies $E_m^{(0)} = C(x_m^{(0)})$.
 We then compute the updated probabilities using a Boltzmann-weighted expectation value over the measured samples, similar to~\cite{lopez-ruiz2025}:

-where $Z_l$ is chosen to normalize the probabilities for each constraint $l$, $\beta$ is the inverse temperature, and $\Delta^{(t)} = \max_m E_m^{(t)} - \min_m E_m^{(t)}$ represents the energy spread of the samples at iteration $t$.
+where $Z_l$ is chosen to normalize the probabilities for each constraint $l$, $\beta_T$ is the inverse temperature, and $\Delta^{(t)} = \max_m E_m^{(t)} - \min_m E_m^{(t)}$ represents the energy spread of the samples at iteration $t$.

-Note that the symbol $\beta$ appears in two distinct contexts in this framework: as the variational QAOA parameters ($\vec{\beta}$) and as the inverse temperature ($\beta$).
-Because $\beta$ is the standard convention for both, we retain this dual notation and rely on context to distinguish them.
+Note that the symbol $\beta$ appears in two distinct contexts in this framework: as the variational QAOA parameters ($\vec{\beta}$) and as the inverse temperature ($\beta_T$).
+Subscript $T$ will always refer to the inverse temperature.

 To prevent the distribution $P_{l,i}^{(t)}$ from becoming overly concentrated on a single state $i$, resulting in detrimental QAOA performance~\cite{cain2023}, we clamp the probabilities to the interval $[\frac{\epsilon}{k_l-1}, 1-\epsilon]$, similar to the regularization approaches in Refs.~\cite{egger2021, carmo2025}.
 Using these updated probabilities, we run WS-QAOA again to generate new samples, iterating until we have accumulated a total of $\bar{M}$ shots.
 The complete procedure is formalized in Algorithm~\ref{alg:iws-qaoa}.